WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-18-rabbitmq-in-an-asp-net-core-3-1-microservice.md

 <script src="https://gist.github.com/WolfgangOfner/1e58b4944c20243a359ca1691d4a4ac1.js"></script>

 Don't worry if you don't understand them.
-Simplified these two lines download the RabbitMQ Docker image, start is as a container and configure the ports, the name, and the credentials.
+Simplified these two lines download the RabbitMQ Docker image, start it as a container and configure the ports, the name, and the credentials.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2020/04/Run-RabbitMQ-in-a-Docker-container.jpg"><img loading="lazy" src="/assets/img/posts/2020/04/Run-RabbitMQ-in-a-Docker-container.jpg" alt="Run RabbitMQ in a Docker container" /></a>